johncoffeeocean/NextJS-typescript/README.md

     now

 After the successful deploy, Now will show you the URL for your site.
 Copy that URL (`https://your-url.now.sh/api/webhooks`) and create a live webhook endpoint [in your Stripe dashboard](https://stripe.com/docs/webhooks/setup#configure-webhook-settings).

+**_Note_** that you're live webhook will have a different secret.
+To update it in your deployed application you will need to first rm the existing secret and then add the new secret:

+    now secrets rm stripe_webhook_secret
+    now secrets add stripe_webhook_secret whsec_***